karoldavid/website-optimization/README.md

 'views/js/main.js', that are usually easier to change.

 For example, I asked myself if there is really a need to animate 200 background pizzas?
-Therefore I calculate dynamically the number of background pizzas needed to fill the screen, based on browser window resolution (width and height):
+So, I have chosen to calculate dynamically the number of background pizzas needed to fill the screen, based on browser window resolution (width and height):

     document.addEventListener('DOMContentLoaded', function() {